Akinori-F-Ebihara/Semantic_Scholar_API_crawler/README.md

 By default, the `SS_crawler.py` outputs the search results to the console.
 To improve the readability and searchablility, the results can be posted on a personal Slack channel (or onto any url that you want) via a webhook whose address is specified with the variable `slack_url`.
 To get the webhook url, see [3].

 ### 3-3.
 Classic paper searching option
 In addition to searching with the default queries defined in the `query_list`, SS_crawler.py has an experimental function to find classic papers.
+Reading classic papers is educational: we can learn what papers have had what impact on future researches (and simply enjoyable).
+Semantic Scholar help visualizing the impact with the influential papers list, suitable for searching classics.

+Modify `classic_query_list` to define queries for classic papers.
+I usually set queries more abstract than ones in `query_list`.
 To modify the range and time window, change the variable `range_classic`.
 The default is `np.arange(1935, 2025, 10)`: here, one of the 10-year time windows is randomly chosen to search papers within the time window.
 Hereafter, the papers searched with the `query_list` are referred as "regular papers" to be distinguished from classic papers.

 ### 3-4.
 Change the default number of papers to be displayed
 Modify the variables `Npapers_to_display` and `Nclassic_to_display` for the regular and classic papers, respectively.